c-o-pr/ddrescue-helper/README.md

 `ddrescue_helper.sh -c <label> <file> <file>`

-- Scan a drive or partition creating error map and rate log.
+- Scan a drive or partition to create error map and rate log.

 - Copy a drive or partition to another device.